Formerly: Emeritus at Champlin Shores

 Our Med Techs and Resident Assistants who provide daily care, go through a comprehensive home health aid course required by the State of Minnesota.
 And all staff members, from dietary to housekeeping, partake in the Silver Chair training program which offers a comprehensive curriculum on a wide range of issues related to caring for seniors and Alzheimer’s residents.

 For our memory care staff, we offer additional monthly training in the Brookdale Join Their Journey program.
 Through this program, they are trained to join the resident wherever they are in the disease process and to meet their individual daily needs in order to make each day the best it can be.

 Our Community Lifestyle

 A Wonderful, Active Lifestyle

-Both retirement and assisted living residents can partake in any one of our many activities program.
-This includes our daily chair exercise, strength and balance class; weekly church services and bible studies given by visiting pastors; ongoing entertainment, such as polka bands and choirs from our local high school that visit our senior living community on a regular basis; and arts and crafts.
-We also offer several clubs, from our Walking Club, which takes full advantage of the nearby trail system to our ladies’ Red Hat Society and the active Champlin Shores Choir.
-Games of all kinds – Bridge, Poker and Bingo, to name just a few – are almost always going on somewhere in our community.
-We also have a certified music therapist on staff, who works with both assisted living and memory care residents.
-And of course, our activities director plans many outings – to restaurants, shopping, movies and plays.
-In addition, we organize large family gatherings at least every few months – during holidays, as well as special events such as our annual pig roast.
+Both retirement and assisted living residents can partake in any one of our many activities programs.
+This includes our daily chair exercise, strength and balance class, weekly church services and bible studies given by visiting pastors, ongoing entertainment such as polka bands and choirs from our local high school that visit our senior living community on a regular basis and arts and crafts.
+We also offer several clubs such as our Walking Club which takes full advantage of the nearby trail system to our ladies’ Red Hat Society and the active Champlin Shores Choir.
+Games of all kinds including bridge, poker and bingo are almost always going on somewhere in our community.
+We also have a certified music therapist on staff who works with both assisted living and memory care residents.
+And of course, our activities director plans many outings to restaurants, shopping, movies and plays.
+In addition, we organize large family gatherings at least every few months during holidays as well as special events such as our annual pig roast.
 The gatherings always include a meal and some type of entertainment.